lifepillar/vim-zeef/Readme.md

 # Zeef

-Zeef is a pure autoload interactive fuzzy filter for a list of items, entirely written in Vim 9 script.
+Zeef is a pure autoload interactive exact and fuzzy filter for a list of items, entirely written in Vim 9 script.
 Zeef requires Vim 9.1 or later, built with `+popupwin` and `+textprop`.